On Huisman's conjectures about unramified real curves: Unramified curves in even-dimensional spaces

 \begin{con}[Conjecture 4.6 in \cite{huisnon}] Let $n \geq 4$ be an even integer and $X \subset \mathbb{P}^{n}$ be an unramified real curve.
 Then $X$ is a rational normal curve or a twisted form of a rational normal curve (i.e., after changing the base field to $\mathbb{C}$, the curve $X_{\mathbb{C}}$ is a rational normal curve). \end{con} Again, we remark that Huisman \cite{huisun} has shown \Cref{con:even} under more restrictive assumptions (namely nonspecial linearly normal curves having ``many branches and few ovals'').

-\begin{rem} We would like to point out that this conjecture is in fact true for all curves of \emph{odd degree}.
-Indeed, by \cite[Exp.~101]{swaminathan2017inflection} a generic nondegenerate curve in $\mathbb{P}^{2n}$ of degree $2d+1$ and genus $g$ has exactly complex inflection points.
+\begin{rem} We would like to point out that this conjecture is in fact true for generic curves of \emph{odd degree}.
+Indeed, by the de Jonquières formula \cite[p.~359]{acgh} a generic nondegenerate curve in $\mathbb{P}^{2n}$ of degree $2d+1$ and genus $g$ has complex inflection points.
 Since this is clearly an odd number, there must be a real inflection point.
-Therefore, the curve is ramified. \end{rem}
+Therefore, the curve is ramified. \end{rem} \center{ }